Travis-Simmons/biosystems-analytics-2020/assignments/project/README.md

 ./depend.sh
 ```

 2. You're ready to go!
-Run the command:
+Run the command to correct the images:
 ```
 ./edit_gps.py <image directory> -c <CSV file path>
 ```

-> Note: The default output directory is `gpscorrect_out/` but you can specify a directory by using the following flag: `-o <output directory>`
+> Note: The default output directory is `gpscorrect_out/`.

-## Output image
+## Output images

 The corner coordinates of the ouput images will be changed to those listed on the CSV file.
-You can then visualize your images on QGIS, and you will see that the geographic placement of the images has changed.
+You can then visualize your images on QGIS or ArcGIS, and you will see that the geographic placement of the images has changed.
 <p align="center">
   <img src="example.png" width="350" title="Output image">
 </p>